 When it comes to feeling sexy, every woman has a different list of what contributes to her feeling that way.
-Whether it’s losing baby weight, having your nails done, clean hair, compliments or just decent sleep.
+Whether it’s losing baby weight, having your nails done, clean hair, compliments or just a decent night’s sleep.

 But the more pressure you put on yourself to achieve these things, and the less you’re able to achieve (because let’s be honest – newborn!), you’ll feel guilty, and that is not going to help you feel sexy at all.
-Give yourself permission to just be in this phase right now and use it to empower yourself rather than pull you down.
+Give yourself permission to just be in this phase right now and use it to empower yourself rather than pull yourself down.

 About Catriona Boffard

 Catriona is an accredited clinical sexologist, psychotherapist, sexuality researcher & speaker.
 She is an expert in the field of sexual behaviour, intimacy, relationships and mental well-being, with a particular interest in helping people create or reestablish sexual intimacy and empowering women to embrace their sexuality.